hilton/hilton.github.com/blog/_posts/2025-12-16-document-trade-offs.md

 ## Italian cooking

-In Italy, the [Caprese salad](https://en.wikipedia.org/wiki/Caprese_salad) consists of four ingredients, arranged simply on a plate: mozzarella, tomato, basil, and olive oil.
+In Italy, the [Caprese salad](https://en.wikipedia.org/wiki/Caprese_salad) (photo, above) consists of four ingredients, arranged simply on a plate: mozzarella, tomato, basil, and olive oil.
 Italian cooking looks like painting with primary colours: if not the Italian flag’s, then like those of a 1980s shopping centre, as opposed to a Scandinavian furniture shop’s shades of brown and grey.